JennEYoon/deep-learning/geron-ml3/_study_notes.md

  * Separate notebook, practice arrow annotions, zip/collections.
    - Use plt.annotate and plt.plot(kind='scatter') or plt.scatter().
    - Don't use ax.annotate, ax.scatter().
 Parameters too hard to use, syntax.
+   - OK an.annotate() for arrows works.
+See annotate3.ipynb.
+   - To Do: Full examples using plt.plot() gcf style and ax.plot() OO style.
+   - To Do: pd.plot(kind='scatter') style.
+Use linegraph instead of scatter, less efficient.
  * Data pre-processing, from 2022 data, 2010 and 2000 historical data too.
+   - Data downloaded from ~2002 to 2020, OECD lifesat survey, OECD gdp per capita, household income, household wealth.
+   - Also compare with fertility rates, see if haapiness explains low fertility for similar GDP rates.
+Isreal outlier.
+   - If living conditions are more comfortable, fertility rate may go up?
  * Geron nb has good code on how to pre-process data.
 Use df.pivot()
+   - To Do: Pandas practice, pre-processing lifesat data from other countries, years.
  * 4h code, 4h plan/org, 3/8 pm - 3/9 am.